 This nifty infographic from We Are Europe wants to help us get back to basics.

 Distributed consensus technology works by sharing a digital chain of interactions – each one a data fingerprint which works with everyone else’s to confirm and back up the others.
 One of the biggest attractions of the blockchain is that it offers a true and verifiable record of every online interaction ever made.
 Individuals, corporations and banks themselves would arguably never be able to default.

-But how can this technology be used to impact people around the world currently excluded from mainstream financial systems?
+So, how can it save everything?
+Bitcoin hasn’t lived up to the salvation rhetoric, but the digital engine behind the currency may be about to impact people around the world currently excluded from mainstream financial systems.
 A distributed ledger or smart-contract uses the blockchain as payment protection, a remittance system and even a bank account, offering the hope of an alternative financial scheme and more financial inclusion to billions of ‘unbanked’ people around the world.

 “There is some hope that Bitcoin’s underlying blockchain technology… might actually help developing economies,” says Scott for USRISD.
 “Imagine a coded blockchain-based script that is activated when two parties send bitcoins to an escrow Bitcoin account that is controlled by the script, and which will release the bitcoins in the future to whoever wins a bet on the average level of rainfall over a certain period.
 This smart-contract is programmed to read data from weather agencies, and after a set amount of time releases the bitcoins from the escrow, sending it to a farmer who requires protection against low rainfall.
 This is a blockchain-based weather derivatives contract.”

 The blockchain also means it’s possible to receive a digital identity nationally and internationally.
 Bitnation has set up a system which uses blockchain to help solve the refugee identity crisis in Europe, helping Syrians get emergency identity documents in order to cryptographically prove individual identity and family relationships.